 - We run two grant rounds each year.
 This year our focus is on young women and girls who have been in the criminal justice system or who are at a high risk of entering it.

-- This is an opportunity for us to find out more about the work you do and the project you would like us to support.
+- Applications that are recognised as being a close fit to our criteria will be asked to host an assessment visit with our Director.
+This is an opportunity for us to find out more about the work you do and the project you would like us to support.

 Young People & the Criminal Justice System